inrepublica/Name_patcher_capitalismlab/README.md

 OS
 --------
-Name Patcher is build for OS Windows.
+Name Patcher is built for OS Windows.
 Tested with success in Windows 7 (64bits).

 Download